Preventive war: Iraq War (2003–2011)

-The 2003 invasion of Iraq was framed primarily as a preemptive war by the George W. Bush administration, although President Bush also argued it was supported by Security Council Resolutions: "Under Resolutions 678 and 687--both still in effect--the United States and our allies are authorized to use force in ridding Iraq of weapons of mass destruction."
+The 2003 invasion of Iraq was framed primarily as a preemptive war by the George W. Bush administration, although President Bush also argued it was supported by Security Council Resolutions: "Under Resolutions 678 and 687—both still in effect—the United States and our allies are authorized to use force in ridding Iraq of weapons of mass destruction."
 At the time, the US public and its allies were led to believe that Ba'athist Iraq might have restarted its nuclear weapons program or been "cheating" on its obligations to dispose of its large stockpile of chemical weapons dating from the Iran–Iraq War.
-Supporters of the war have argued it to be justified, as Iraq both harbored Islamic terrorist groups sharing a common hatred of Western countries and was suspected to be developing weapons of mass destruction (WMD).
+Supporters of the war have argued it to be justified, as Iraq both harbored Islamic terrorist groups sharing a common hatred of the United States and was suspected to be developing weapons of mass destruction (WMD).
 Iraq's history of noncompliance of international security matters and its history of both developing and using such weapons were factors in the public perception of Iraq's having weapons of mass destruction.

 In support of an attack on Iraq, US President George W. Bush stated in an address to the UN General Assembly on September 12, 2002 that the Iraqi "regime is a grave and gathering danger."
 However, despite extensive searches during the several years of occupation, the suspected weapons of mass destruction or weapons program infrastructure alleged by the Bush administration were not found to be functional or even known to most Iraqi leaders.
 Coalition forces instead found dispersed and sometimes-buried and partially dismantled stockpiles of abandoned and functionally expired chemical weapons.
 Some of the caches had been dangerously stored and were leaking, and many were then disposed of hastily and in secret, leading to secondary exposure from improper handling.
 Allegations of mismanagement and information suppression followed.

+Iran-Israel War

+The Iran-Israel War was a preventive war launched by Israel to prevent Iran from developing nuclear weapons.
+While Israeli officials called the War a “preemptive strike,” the legal and strategic reality fit preventive rather than preemptive definitions.
+Preemptive strikes respond to imminent threats when the signs of attack are present, while preventive strikes respond to a generalized threats of war in more distant future and are based on calculations that fighting now is better than fighting later.
+Israel is removing the source of a threat by surprise and on their own timetable.

+Case for preventive nuclear war

+Since 1945, World War III between the US and the USSR was perceived by many as inevitable and imminent.
+Many high officials in the US military sector and some renowned luminaries in non-military fields advocated preventive war.
+According to their rationale, total war is inevitable, and it was senseless to permit the Russians to develop a nuclear parity with the United States.
+Hence the sooner the preventive war come the better, because the first strike is almost surely decisive and less devastating.